waggle-sensor/summer2024/khan/README.md

 ## June 12th

 - Continued research on replacing Google's Scenic with PLLaVA.
-- Guided tour of the Aurora supercomputer and Rapid Prototyping Laboratory.
+- Attended guided tour of the Aurora supercomputer and Rapid Prototyping Laboratory.
 - Visited the library to better understand older references available for research.

 ## June 13th